 Returning home after traveling the world is often fairly depressing.
-It means saying goodbye to freedom, constant fun, adventure and relaxation and returning back to reality, which means being tied down to work and responsibility and potentially getting yourself out of debt.
+It means saying goodbye to freedom, fun, relaxation, new experiences and adventures everyday and returning back to reality, which typically means being tied down to work and responsibility and potentially getting yourself out of debt.
 Major buzzkill.

 But it doesn’t have to be all bad.
-Here are some tips on how to deal with the post-travel blues:
+Here are some advice on how to deal with the post-travel blues:

 Firstly, realize that your post-travel blues are a first world problem and that you were very fortunate to be able to travel.
 The majority of the people in the world will never have the luxury of world travel.